-Below are some of the biggest pros and cons of living in Taiwan.
+Below are some of the most important pros and cons of living in Taiwan.

 Accommodation in Taiwan

-The downside to accommodation in Taiwan is that apartments aren't all that modern and are generally rather small.
-Humidity also affects accommodation greatly.
-Apartments in Taiwan can get hot and humid in the summer months and, although most have air conditioning, cooling it down will result in high electricity bills.
+The downside to accommodation in Taiwan is that apartments are generally rather small and not particularly modern.
+Humidity also affects accommodation significantly.
+Apartments in Taiwan can get hot in the warm and humid summer months, and although most have air conditioning, cooling them down can result in high electricity bills.

 + PRO: Taiwan is safe